City of Bastards

-City Of Bastards is a 2019 Nigerian crime thriller movie produced by Titilope Orire and directed by Yemi Morafa under the production studio of A Silueta Entertainment Studio production.
-The movie that reveals the daily life of people in the slum stars Ifu Ennada, Femi Branch ,Bolanle Ninolowo, Linda Osifo and Stan Nze.
+City Of Bastards is a 2019 Nigerian crime thriller film produced by Titilope Orire and directed by Yemi Morafa under the production company A Silueta Entertainment Studio.
+The film depicts the daily life of people in the slum.
+It stars Ifu Ennada, Femi Branch, Bolanle Ninolowo, Linda Osifo and Stan Nze.

 Plot

-The movie focused on different didactical themes that affect the lives of people especially in the ghetto such as inter community violence, drug abuse, prostitution and child trafficking.
-The movie's lead character called King, is trying to balance his past with the present in order to maintain his position as the King of the Slum.
+The film focused on different didactic themes that affect the lives of people, especially in the ghetto, such as inter-community violence, drug abuse, prostitution and child trafficking.
+The lead character, King, is trying to balance his past with the present in order to maintain his position as the king of the slum.